Wotcnt/Polyrifringence-Engine/README.md

 Hosted by OpenAI 🌐 Custom-GPT created with ChatGPT

-👉`Use it for FREE without an account or Sign-up to Utilise a free account to keep your chats`🆗
+👉`Use it for FREE without an account or Sign-up to Utilize a free account to keep your chats`🆗

  ⚠️`Using it without an account, you may lose your chat history and your work/progress`⚠️

-**An Active ChatGPT membership will enrich your overall experience, Free Tier is Great - Plus is Recommended for Deepdives**
+**An Active ChatGPT membership will enrich your overall experience, Free Tier is Great - Plus is Recommended for Deep dives**

 <a href="https://chatgpt.com/g/g-690ba54cdd648191819f793fe7a62988-polyrifringence-engine-expert">
   <img src="https://img.shields.io/badge/Open_in-ChatGPT_(Custom_Model)-56E9DB?style=neon&logo=openai&logoColor=56E9DB" width="300">
 </a>

 🤖 **Purpose:**
-An embedded assistant Specialised in the Polyrifringence Engine to help better understand through your queries.
+An embedded assistant Specialized in the Polyrifringence Engine to help better understand through your queries.

 `A doorway for those who see the handle.
 The floor, never the ceiling`